najoungkim/najoungkim.github.io/index.md

 * * *
 ### Updates
+* Nov 2024: We got a best paper award at Genbench!
+For <a href="https://arxiv.org/abs/2410.17482">Is artificial intelligence still intelligence?
+LLMs generalize to novel adjective-noun pairs, but don't mimic the full human distribution</a> (with Hayley Ross and Kate Davidson).
-* Forthcoming: I'll be giving a keynote talk at Genbench @ EMNLP!
+* Nov 2024: I gave a keynote talk at Genbench @ EMNLP!
 * Nov 2024: Gave an invited talk at <a href="https://people.cs.umass.edu/~miyyer/nlpseminar/index.html">UMass Amherst NLP</a> on entity tracking.
-* Oct 2024: Gave an invited talk at <a href="https://sites.harvard.edu/langcog/">Harvard LangCog</a> on neural network models as hypothesis generators.
+* Oct 2024: Gave an invited talk at <a href="https://sites.harvard.edu/langcog/">Harvard LangCog</a> on neural network models as hypothesis generators.!
-* Oct 2024: <a href="https://arxiv.org/abs/2410.17482">Is artificial intelligence still intelligence?
-LLMs generalize to novel adjective-noun pairs, but don't mimic the full human distribution</a> accepted to GenBench @ EMNLP (with Hayley Ross and Kate Davidson)!
 * Sep 2024: Two papers accepted to EMNLP!
 	* <a href="https://adityayedetore.github.io/assets/pdf/emnlp_2024_semantic_cues_to_hierarchy.pdf">Semantic Training Signals Promote Hierarchical Syntactic Generalization in Transformers</a> (with Aditya Yedetore)
 	* <a href="https://arxiv.org/abs/2310.18168">Personas as a Way to Model Truthfulness in Language Models</a> (with Nitish Joshi, Javier Rando, Abulhair Saparov, and He He)